If you are anything like me, you probably have some venison in the freezer. The real problem is deciding how to prepare it.

 We have had to come up with ways to cook it that can appeal to everybody, and smoking method has been a big hit.

-By cooking it this way, we have managed to leave it moist, very tender and to taste amazing.
+By making smoked venison meat, we have managed to leave it moist, very tender and to taste amazing.

 We hope your family and friends will enjoy it as much as we do.